Skip to main content

 Merrill Mentorship Program

 The Merrill Mentorship Program empowers students to be successful in newsrooms, media outlets and other organizations by connecting them with industry leaders and experts.
 Our thoughtful mentors are here to provide their mentees with the skills, resources and support to ensure Merrill students are successful in their next career steps.
 If you are interested in participating in this program, apply by clicking one of the links below.
-Applications are due Sept.
-20, 2024.
+Applications are closed for 2024.

 Peer Mentor Program